 How are the artists-in-residence selected and what qualities is BRIC looking for in an application?

 A panel consisting of BRIC’s curatorial staff and past residency artists will select BRICworkspace recipients.
-They will be pay particular attention to the following application items:
+They will pay particular attention to the following application items:

 - Finally and most importantly, we seek artists whose work that reflect great innovation and exceptional creativity.